webrtc-rs/apprtc/docs/design/apprtc-signaling-architecture-design.md

 ## 6. Browser and API work

 The implemented room-selection page exposes a checked **V2 P2P/SFU** checkbox, so V2 is the web UI default while V1 remains available by unchecking it.
 V1 navigates through `/r/{roomid}` and `/join/{roomid}`; V2 uses `/v2/r/{roomid}` and `/v2/join/{roomid}`.
 The V2 namespace is preserved in returned room links and embedded page parameters.
-The current browser implements P2P, Upgrading, and SFU modes, the responsive grid, transport handoff, and polite-peer perfect negotiation; Downgrading remains future work.
+The current browser implements the P2P, Upgrading, and SFU modes, the responsive grid, transport handoff in both directions, and polite-peer perfect negotiation.

 ### 6.1 One browser application, two layouts